CameronRiecan/To-Do-List/README.md

 # To-Do List Web Application

 A simple web-based to-do list application to help you organize your tasks and stay productive.
 You can add, check off, and delete tasks with ease.

-![To-Do List]
+Made using HTML, CSS, and vanilla JavaScript.

 ## Table of Contents